apikcloud/docs/docs/09-commits.md

 - One logical change per commit (**atomic commits**).
 - Keep the first line under **72 characters**.
 - Explain *why* when the reason isn’t obvious.
+- Highlight important technical details when it is needed.
 - Avoid vague messages like “update”, “fix issue”, “stuff”.
-- Reference the related ticket if applicable:
+- Reference the related task if applicable:
   ```
   feat: add mail alias sync [#1234]
   ```